 - The Jester from Legends of Oz: Dorothy's Return is somewhere between this trope and Lantern Jaw of Justice.
 His chin is long and thick, but with a pointy tip and a curve.

-- Robbie Rotten has an extended chin aided by prosthetics.
+- Played straight with Robbie Rotten, who has an extended chin aided by prosthetics.
 While the chin isn't as pointy as other examples on this entry, it's made to look more realistic, but it is still very long and sharp.
 Robbie is the main villain in the show and he is focused on making the inhabitants of lazy town as gluttonous and lazy as possible.

-- Sportacus has a really big and sharp chin, but... he's a main good guy in the show and he is focused on making the inhabitants of Lazytown as healthy and active as possible.
+- Subverted with Sportacus; he has a really big and sharp chin, but he's a main good guy in the show and he is focused on making the inhabitants of Lazytown as healthy and active as possible.

 - Gruntilda from Banjo-Kazooie has an exaggeratedly long chin, which is just one of the many ways in which she is a parody of the Wicked Witch of the West.